 After trading in line with WTI for some time, Bakken is back at a discount

-Starting in late September and persisting through now, prices for crude priced at Clearbrook, Minnesota (which represents prices for much Bakken-based crude), began to trade at a significant discount to West Texas Intermediate (or WTI) crude, which is the US benchmark.
+Starting in late September and persisting to now, crude priced at Clearbrook, Minnesota (which represents prices for much Bakken-based crude), began to trade at a significant discount to West Texas Intermediate (or WTI) crude, which is the US benchmark.
 Bakken crude has been trading at $10 or more below WTI for nearly a month.
-The spread has widened back out to around $10 per barrel, and this could be due to several factors, such as takeaway capacity lagging continually growing Bakken production, and seasonal refinery maintenance temporarily depressing crude demand.
+The spread has widened out now to around $16 per barrel, and this could be due to several factors, such as takeaway capacity lagging continually growing Bakken production, and seasonal refinery maintenance temporarily depressing crude demand.

 In some instances, this could be construed as a negative data point for upstream energy names that produce significant amounts of oil in the Bakken (located in western North Dakota and eastern Montana), as it means they’re likely receiving lower prices for their crude production.
 These companies include Continental Resources (CLR), Oasis Petroeum (OAS), Whiting Petroleum, and Kodiak Oil & Gas (KOG), many of which are part of the SPDR Oil & Gas Exploration and Production ETF (XOP).
-For instance, WTI crude prices fell from ~$110 per barrel in early September to under $100 per barrel currently.
-Meanwhile, Bakken-based crude was trading at roughly $105 per barrel in early September and has since plunged to ~$85 per barrel.
-This lower selling price of oil cuts into producers’ revenues.
+For instance, WTI crude prices fell from ~$110 per barrel in early September to roughly $95 per barrel currently.
+Meanwhile, Bakken-based crude was trading at roughly $105 per barrel in early September and has since plunged to ~$80 per barrel.
+This lower oil selling price cuts into producers’ revenues.